SnekExpander/PE/index.md

 I researched and saw a few guys recommending different tapes, such as Mefix (medical fleece) or tattoo tape.
 I can only vouch for Mefix tape, but there should be similar tapes available.
 I've tried a different brand that looks the same, but unfortunately, the glue wasn't water dissolvable, so I had to use oils and soap to remove the tape when I was done with my routine.
 So keep that in mind when trying to shop for alternatives.

-I just switched back to Mefix tape and it's much more comfortable to handle and remove afterwards.
-I recommend buying multiple rolls so you don't run out of it unexpectedly.
+I just switched back to Mefix tape and it's much more comfortable to handle and remove afterwards.  buying multiple rolls so you don't run out of it unexpectedly.

 ## Material I use in this guide: